hmil/hmil.github.io/source/_posts/TypeScript-project-structure.md

 We get the absolute path to the `tstuto-web-client` module and concatenate the `public` directory to it; we then instruct express to serve this folder as static content.
 Doing it this way allows us to keep the server and client completely separated and avoid any copy which would make our build system much more complex.

-**You should use the module name `'tstuto-web-client'` instead of the relative path `'../../../tstuto-web-client'` now that you have learned the NODE_PATH trick.** The tutorial files shipped with the relative path such that the example would work out of the box.
-It is however an anti-pattern to use the relative path as we will see in the upcoming part.
+**You should use the module name `'tstuto-web-client'` instead of the relative path `'../../../tstuto-web-client'` now that you have learned the NODE_PATH trick.** The reason the tutorial files ship with the relative path is to make it work as-is (even if you don't set NODE_PATH), but this will break when you'll try to deploy the app in the next part.

+---

+_Thanks [Ludovic](https://lbarman.ch/) for proofreading this tutorial._